 Alas, the LG 27UK850 lacks proper color gamut and contrast ratio for a proper HDR (High Dynamic Range) viewing experience.
 Without at least 90% DCI-P3 color gamut, the monitor doesn’t qualify for VESA’s entry-level HDR400 certification.

-Nonetheless, some HDR content actually does look better and more vibrant on the LG 27UK850, but not nearly as good as it does on certain more capable (and more expensive) HDR monitors.
+Nonetheless, some HDR content actually does look better and more vibrant on the LG 27UK850, but not nearly as good as it does on some more capable (and more expensive) HDR monitors.

 There is minimal backlight bleeding and IPS glow present on the LG 27UK850 4K monitor while the input lag performance is top-notch amounting to around 10ms.

 Overall, the monitor’s performance is without issues.
-The wide 178° viewing angles will ensure that the picture looks amazing no matter the angle you’re looking at the screen.
+The wide 178° viewing angles will ensure that the picture looks awesome, no matter the angle you’re looking at the screen.

 In addition, the LG 27UK850 is flicker-free and has an integrated filter against the harmful low-blue lights.